sudev/MinixMajor/jekyll-doc/_posts/2013-06-05-technical-issues.md

 # Documentation Issues

 Working with the existing code was a tedious one.
 There was no proper documentation or support for newbies.
 We found it hard to get satisfying replies from the mailing list or the MINIX groups.
-[Balazs Gerofi's Master's Thesis](http://www.minix3.org/theses/gerofi-minix-vfs.pdf) was really helpful in understanding the VFS of MINIX.

-# Code Issues
-The top-level VFS process receives the requests from user programs through system calls.
-Processes in MINIX communicate through IPC, while the monolithic kernels do via function calls.
-In order to retrieve the information from the messages, we need to know the structure and the sender of the messages.
-It was difficult to trace the origin of the message received by the VFS.
-To make things more complicated, there are around 10 message structures.
-Shown below are the different message structures.
+The publication [Balazs Gerofi's Master's Thesis](http://www.minix3.org/theses/gerofi-minix-vfs.pdf) provided a proper idea of the VFS implementation and the VFS/FS interface.
+A documentation other than this giving proper details of the VFS/FS interface was hard to find.